Who We Are

 - Connecticut disproportionately sentences people of color to special parole, a highly restrictive form of state supervision that can set people up for perpetual punishment.
 As of early 2018, of the 2,569 people on special parole in Connecticut, 42% were Black and 31% were Hispanic, while only 27% were white.

 - Connecticut budgets more money for its prison and jail system than for its public health department, DMV, anti-discrimination agency, and more.
 This money should be spent building up, not further harming, people who are incarcerated and their communities.
 Investment, not incarceration, is how we set people up for success and improve safety.

 ACLU Smart Justice Connecticut is fighting in the legislature, the courts, and the streets to end mass incarceration.

 Extreme Sentencing: We must reduce both the number of people entering Connecticut's jails and prisons and the extreme laws and policies that drive extraordinarily long and harsh prison terms.

 Unfair Prosecutorial Practices: Prosecutors across the country work toward convictions, not justice.
-In Connecticut, these unelected officials, called state's attorneys, are selected by the chief state's attorney and have no meaningful oversight.
+In Connecticut, these unelected officials, called state's attorneys, have no meaningful oversight.

 Broken Parole: Thousands of people in Connecticut -- including people who were convicted of violent and non-violent crimes -- are in prison for too long or cycle back into prison because of broken parole and release system.
 By expanding and improving evidence-based opportunities for release, we're working to ensure systems are fair, respect people's rights, and promote safety and success for people returning to their communities.